ISO Page Yields

 Because the ISO yield test is a controlled test, in actual use, a customer is not likely to replicate the exact use conditions and parameters of the ISO yield test.
 As a result, the actual page yield will vary considerably higher or lower depending upon factors such as page coverage, job size, media type, environmental conditions, end-of-life determination, and duplex or single-sided printing.
 [ISO page yield results can be thought of as similar to the miles per gallon (MPG) ratings for cars.
 The MPG ratings are a useful tool for comparing the fuel economies of different vehicles but may not accurately predict the average MPG you will get.
 Actual MPG is affected by how and where you drive, vehicle condition and maintenance, fuel variations, and other factors.]

 Industry research has shown that the average page coverage, represented as the percentage of the page containing toner, for a black and white page is between 4 and 5%.
-Figure 1 shows the test page, with approximately 5% coverage, that is used for ISO/ IEC 19752.
-Color printing typically involves higher average page coverage.
-For this reason, the five standard pages (Figure 2) used for ISO/ IEC 19798 and 24711, with a mix of text and graphics and different amounts of coverage, in aggregate represent approximately 20% coverage (approximately 5% each for black and the three colors – cyan, magenta, and yellow).
+Figure 1 shows the test page, with approximately 5% coverage, that is used for ISO/ IEC 19752. colour printing typically involves higher average page coverage.
+For this reason, the five standard pages (Figure 2) used for ISO/ IEC 19798 and 24711, with a mix of text and graphics and different amounts of coverage, in aggregate represent approximately 20% coverage (approximately 5% each for black and the three colours – cyan, magenta, and yellow).
 If your average printed page contains significantly higher page coverage than the ISO standard page(s), it is reasonable to expect actual page yield to be lower than the stated page yield.
 And, while page coverage is the factor most obviously related to print cartridge yield, the effect of the other factors can be as much or greater.

 Why are page yield standards important?

 These page yield standards will help you make more informed purchase decisions by objectively and accurately evaluating print cartridge yields.
-The new ISO standards for inkjet and toner cartridge yields clearly define the key attributes that affect page yield and apply robust statistical analysis so all manufacturers can utilize the same methodology when measuring yield.
+The new ISO standards for inkjet and toner cartridge yields clearly define the key attributes that affect page yield and apply robust statistical analysis so all manufacturers can utilise the same methodology when measuring yield.

 How are the tests performed?